-When I headed up into North Carolina, I went toward the mountains and visited an abandoned Mill where wild lavender grew.
-I went on a few hikes that just became more and more wooded the closer to the Appalachian mountains.
-For the first time since New Mexico, I was driving over rolling hills.
+Now I was leaving South Carolina, and heading up into North Carolina.
+I went toward the mountains and visited the abandoned Great Galls Mill where lavender grew wild.
+I went on a few hikes that became more and more wooded the closer to the Appalachian mountains.
+For the first time since being in New Mexico, months before, I was driving over rolling hills.
 Meeting more folks from small towns and getting away from cities and back to nature.

 My first stop in beautiful Georgia was SCAD art school in Savannah Georgia.
 Savannah was a disgustingly charming city.
 A city that was almost too picturesque.
 I enjoyed daytime roaming, window shopping, and riverside sunsets.
 One evening, I bought a homeless man some coffee in exchange for some charming conversations.
 I visited different graveyards around the area, and vintage stores.
 I headed north from Savannah, and very soon crossed into South Carolina.
 First few minutes over the border, I nearly got in a serious collision with an oncoming high speed police pursuit.